thepanlab/medical-imaging-framework/docs/README.md

 # **Docs**
 This folder contains documentation for the package and its modules.
-The main files of note are for the results_processing, training, and util modules.
+The main files of note are for the makefile, results_processing, training, and util modules.